 The collaborative requested Dr. Jude Ortiz of NORDIK Institute to lead the DE subcommittee, thereby opting for an internal evaluator.
-A Project Evaluation Design was developed that included the Theory of Change; the Assessment framework; Evaluation questions; and Milestones which provided direction for Program Methodology, reflection on delivery, knowledge product development, dissemination and program and project summative evaluations.
+A Project Evaluation Design was developed that included the Theory of Change; the Assessment framework; Evaluation questions; and Milestones which provided direction for program evaluation methodology, reflection on delivery, knowledge product development, dissemination and program and project summative evaluations.